shijuanchen/forest_degradation_georgia/README.md

 Author: Shijuan Chen
 Date: 08/26/2021

-This is a guideline of running the Continuous Change Detection and Classification - Spectral Mixture Analysis (CCDC-SMA) algorithm, visualize the time series of CCDC-SMA model fits and display forest degradation products in the country of Georgia on Google Earth Engine (GEE), explained in Chen et al., 2021.
+This is a guideline of monitoring forest degradation using the Continuous Change Detection and Classification - Spectral Mixture Analysis (CCDC-SMA) algorithm, visualizing the time series of CCDC-SMA model fits and displaying forest degradation products on Google Earth Engine (GEE), explained in Chen et al., 2021.

-Please click the link below to get access to the GEE repository to run CCDC-SMA:<br /> https://code.earthengine.google.com/?accept_repo=users/shijuanchen32/forest_degradation_georgia
+Please click the link below to get access to the GEE repository to run CCDC-SMA:<br /> https://code.earthengine.google.com/?accept_repo=users/shijuanchen32/forest_degradation_georgia (If you are not a GEE user but interested in the GEE apps, please visit: https://shijuanchen32.users.earthengine.app/)

 Please cite the code as: [Chen, S., Woodcock, C.E., Bullock, E.L., Arévalo, P., Torchinava, P., Peng, S. and Olofsson, P., 2021.
 Monitoring temperate forest degradation on Google Earth Engine using Landsat time series analysis.
 Remote Sensing of Environment, 265, p.112648.](https://www.sciencedirect.com/science/article/pii/S0034425721003680)